 - In case you are left with Thandai powder then store it in an airtight container.
 Remains good up to 4 months.
 For details of Thandai Powder or for making it in bulk, check here.

 - I have taken toned milk here.
-You can use full cream milk for richer texture.
+You can use full cream milk for a richer texture.

 - In case you wish to add sugar, then reduce milk further for few minutes after adding sugar.